dboddie-canonical-work/disgorged-docs/parts-environment-variables.rst

 The above example will override default flags and search for libraries in a non-standard path.

-For a complete list of environment variables, see `Environment variables exposed by Snapcraft <environment-variables-that-snapcraft-exposes.md>`__.
+For a complete list of environment variables, see :ref:`Environment variables exposed by Snapcraft <environment-variables-that-snapcraft-exposes>`.